Whitey Bulger: Death

 Bulger was transferred from the Federal Transfer Center in Oklahoma City to United States Penitentiary, Hazelton, in West Virginia on October 29, 2018.
 At 8:20 a.m. on October 30, the 89-year-old Bulger was found dead.
 Bulger was in a wheelchair and had been beaten to death by multiple inmates armed with a sock-wrapped padlock and a shiv.
 His eyes had nearly been gouged out and his tongue almost cut off; a law enforcement official described Bulger as "unrecognizable".
 This was the third homicide at the prison in a 40-day span.
-Correctional officers had warned Congress just days before the most recent Hazelton death that facilities were being dangerously understaffed.
-Massachusetts-based mafia hitman Fotios "Freddy" Geas was the primary suspect in orchestrating the killing of Bulger.
-Geas, 51, and his brother were sentenced to life in prison in 2011 for their roles in several violent crimes, including the 2003 killing of Adolfo "Big Al" Bruno, a Genovese crime family capo who was shot in a Springfield, Massachusetts parking lot.
+Correctional officers had warned Congress just days before his death that facilities were being dangerously understaffed.
+Fotios "Freddy" Geas, a Western Massachusetts-based hitman for the Genovese crime family, was the primary suspect in orchestrating the killing of Bulger.
+Geas, 51, and his brother were sentenced to life in prison in 2011 for their roles in several violent crimes, including the 2003 killing of Adolfo "Big Al" Bruno, a Genovese family capo who was shot in a Springfield, Massachusetts parking lot.
 According to ABC News, Bulger's medical status had been lowered on October 8, 2018, shortly before he was transferred.

 On November 8, 2018, a funeral Mass was held for Bulger at Saint Monica – Saint Augustine Church in South Boston.
 Family members, including his brother, former Massachusetts state Senate president William M. Bulger, and the twin sister of Catherine Greig attended.
 Bulger's death came as a relief to many Bostonians, especially for family members of his victims; Steven Davis, whose sister Debra was reportedly killed by Bulger in 1981, stated that "[h]e died the way I hoped he always was going to die."